All Episodes

 I assume you meant like when you were 32 at that time of your life, would you always ask the permission of the parent before you would take a girl out?

-And you know, that's what they said.
+And, you know, that's what they said.

-There was never anything like that, and the behavior was all together appropriate, uh, according to them.
+And the behavior was altogether appropriate, according to them.

 We'll come back more with Judge Roy Moore exclusively here on the Sean Hannity Show.